-The Audit Committee has received the requisite disclosures from the current external auditors evidencing its independence.
-It is satisfied that the financial, professional and business relationships between the Group and the external auditors will not prejudice the independence and objectivity of the external auditors.
-The aggregate amount of fees paid to the external auditors for financial year 2019, and the breakdown of total fees paid for audit and non-audit services, are shown in the Notes to the Financial Statements.
+The Audit Committee has received the requisite disclosures from the current external auditor evidencing its independence.
+It is satisfied that the financial, professional and business relationships between the Group and the external auditor will not prejudice the independence and objectivity of the external auditor.
+The aggregate amount of fees paid to the external auditor for financial year 2022, and the breakdown of total fees paid for audit and non-audit services, are shown in the Notes to the Financial Statements.

-The Audit Committee assesses the quality of OCBC's external auditors before its first appointment and at least annually thereafter.
-The selection of external auditors is made through a tender process based on an established framework for the selection/appointment of OCBC's external auditors.
-This framework lists the considerations and criteria for the external auditors and provides a robust tender process.
+The Audit Committee assesses the quality of OCBC's external auditor before its first appointment and at least annually thereafter.
+The selection of the external auditor is made through a tender process based on an established framework for the selection/ appointment of OCBC's external auditor.
+This framework lists the considerations and criteria for the external auditor and provides a robust tender process.
 Considerations include having global reach as well as technical and industry expertise, skills, resources and reputation, and quality of service delivery.

-Exercising oversight over the external audit function, the Audit Committee is responsible for making recommendations to the Board in relation to the appointment, re-appointment and removal of the external auditors.
-The Audit Committee also considers the annual fee proposals presented by the external auditors and reviews the scope of the audit plan, the level of materiality, areas of focus and significant risks to be addressed.
+Exercising oversight over the external audit function, the Audit Committee is responsible for making recommendations to the Board in relation to the appointment, reappointment and removal of the external auditor.
+The Audit Committee also considers the annual fee proposals presented by the external auditor and reviews the scope of the audit plan, the level of materiality, areas of focus and significant risks to be addressed.

-For re-appointment of external auditors, the Audit Committee considers the length of the external auditor's tenure and the risk this may pose to objectivity and independence.
-The Audit Committee also takes into consideration the external auditors' compliance with SGX-ST Listing Rules which require the lead engagement partner to be rotated every five years.
+For reappointment of external auditor, the Audit Committee considers the length of the external auditor's tenure and the risk this may pose to objectivity and independence.
+The Audit Committee also takes into consideration the external auditor's compliance with SGX-ST Listing Rules which require the lead engagement partner to be rotated every five years.
+The Audit Committee is responsible for monitoring the performance, objectivity and independence of the external auditor.
+In its evaluation process, the Audit Committee takes into consideration the following: